Bias comes in many different forms such as racism, sexism, and ageism just to name a few.

 - Shame the patient because of their weight or body size

-What Can We Do to Stop Weight Stigma?
+What Can We Do to Combat Weight Stigma?

 On a societal level, there are big changes that need to occur:

 - Stop classifying “obesity” as a disease.
-When we pathologize being fat, we create stigma.
-Weight should be considered a symptom of what is going on in the body, not the cause of disease (which has more to do with socioeconomic and environmental factors than food, exercise, and body size ever will).
+When we pathologize fatness, we create stigma.
+Weight should be considered a symptom of what is going on in the body, not the cause of diseases (which has more to do with genetics, socioeconomic, and environmental factors than food, exercise, and body size ever will).

 - Ensure we give equal opportunities to those in larger bodies.
 (Did you know fat people make less money and have few job opportunities?)

-- Revamp the physical structure of our society to accommodate larger bodies: appropriate seats on common modes of transportation, bigger MRI machines and other medial equipment, clothing stores being more size inclusive, and so on.
+- Revamp the physical structure of our society to accommodate larger bodies: appropriate seats on common modes of transportation, bigger MRI machines and other medical equipment, clothing stores being more size-inclusive, and so on.